 RS-232 or TIA/EIA-232-F can be found on almost every personal computer, and is a very common protocol.
 The RS-232 standard is a well-established standard in which all aspects are specified including the electrical characteristics as well as mechanical and physical characteristics.
 The hardware connections pin-outs and signal names are also included in this standard.
 RS-232 is implemented as a point to point interface and can handle speeds up to 115.2Kbps under the right conditions.
 This standard is capable of full-duplex communication between devices one being the Data terminal equipment and the other being data communication equipment.
-The personal computer in this setup is typically the data terminal equipment, while the embedded system will be the data communication equipment.
+The personal computer in this setup is typically the data terminal equipment.
 If this were to be implemented in the KEES project the Raspberry pi would act as the DTE in this setup.